achmadrizkin/flutter_translator_app/README.md

 ## Features
 - Responsive App
-- 104 language
-- Translate between 104 languages by typing
+- Translate 104 languages by typing
 - Copy text in any app and paste to translator app

 ## Getting Started 🚀